 Heart of the cement factory

-Hail Cement Company makes it very clear in their mission statement that they want to be the most efficient cement company in the region.
+Qassim Cement Company makes it very clear in their mission statement that they want to be the most efficient cement company in the region.
 The first step was to make themselves less dependent on the outside grid by building their own power plant.

 High quality is required

+Wärtsilä tailored the agreement according to Qassim Cement’s requirements, delivered on those requirements and even made improvements.
 There have only been a few minor challenges to face, which the two parties have been able to solve as a result of Wärtsilä’s willingness to make improvements and through excellent communication and cooperation.
 “We have always managed to overcome the challenges.
 We have a common interest; operating the plant efficiently and reliably.
 We are all in the same boat so to speak.”

-Mr Alrasheedi highlights the availability and reliability of the power plant and the load factor as being the most important benefits and mentions that the plant is getting more and more efficient over time.
-Wärtsilä has been able to fulfil the performance guarantees, which is partly why Hail Cement renewed the agreement in 2015.
-“Our manufacturing process is sensitive, and we always demand high reliability from the plant.
-It is worth mentioning that during 2016 the plant had not a single outage,” says Mr Alrasheedi.
+The Plant Manager highlights the availability and reliability of the power plant and the load factor as being the most important benefits and mentions that the plant is getting more and more efficient over time.
+Wärtsilä has been able to fulfil the performance guarantees, which is partly why Qassim Cement has been constantly renewing the agreement.
+In 2024, the co-operation continued with the latest renewal of the O&M agreement for the plant.

 The O&M agreement adds value